cavallayer/cavallayer/systems-circle/application.md

 ---

 *Membership is by invitation.
-Continuation is at the discretion of the founding member.
+Continuation is at the discretion of the founding members.
 We curate for signal density, not size.*